2026 Sponsors and Venues

 1035 W Burnside St.

-Powell’s Books will, for a fifth time, be donating space to the Bigfoot Poetry Festival for our poetry slam tournament.
-Happening the first two nights of the competition, we will see two slams take place on Powell’s third floor in the Pearl Room each evening.
+Powell’s Books, for a fifth time, will be donating space to the Bigfoot Poetry Festival for our poetry slam tournament.
+This space will serve as one of our two venues hosting preliminary bouts.
+Happening the first two nights of the competition, we will see two slams take place here each evening.

 Powell’s is also generously donating a $50 gift card to the festival, which will be a first place prize for the winner of our Youth Poetry Slam the morning of June 27th.